Video relay service: United States VRS regulation

 The Federal Communications Commission (FCC) is the regulatory body for VRS in the United States.
 In addition to overseeing VRS, the FCC also oversees Telecommunications Relay Services (TRS), from which the VRS regulatory framework has evolved.
 The FCC oversees TRS and VRS as a result of their mandate in the Americans With Disabilities Act (ADA) to facilitate the provisions equal access to individuals with disabilities over the telephone network.

 The Interstate Telecommunications Relay Fund was created by the FCC to fund TRS and its scope was expanded to include VRS.
 Funding for the TRS comes from state tax, through rate adjustments or surcharge on local telephone bills.
 The tax on revenue is set by the FCC yearly and has been steadily increasing as the number of VRS minutes continues to climb.
 For 2007 the tax is 7.2/100ths of a penny per dollar of revenue, up from 3.8/100th of a penny in 2000.
 The current revenue tax of .0072 is expected to generate $553 million against telecommunications industry revenue of $76.8 billion.
-The fund is managed by National Exchange Carrier Association (NECA), which also administers the much larger Universal Service Fund and publishes the reimbursement rates paid to all relay providers.
+The fund is managed by an administrator who publishes the reimbursement rates paid to all relay providers.

 In addition to regulating the funding of VRS, the FCC regulates the standards that VRS companies and their employees must follow in handling calls.
 These regulations ensure that VRS calls are handled appropriately and ethically.

 The U.S. FCC-issued rulings include: